Breathless Creator Kit and SRD

 GRIT

-When a character performs a feat of pure determination, they may consume their Grit which acts as a single-use d12 to be rolled in place of a Skill die during a Check.
+When a character performs a feat of pure determination, the player may consume their Grit, which acts as a single-use d12 rolled in place of a Skill die during a Check.

 HARM